xmlking/dotenv-run/README.md

 ## Usage

-Beside loading environment variables, **@dotenv-run/cli** supports monorepo projects with multiple applications.
+In addition to loading environment variables, **@dotenv-run/cli** supports monorepo projects with multiple applications.

-When you have multiple applications in your monorepo, you can define common `.env.*` files in the root workspace and override the environment variables on each application or any other subdirectory below the root.
+In a monorepo configuration, `.env.*` files can be defined in the root workspace and overriden by each application.

 **Root workspace**

-`@dotenv-run/cli` will search for `.env.*` files in the closest parent directory containing `package.json` down to the current working directory.
+`@dotenv-run/cli` will search for `.env.*` files in the closest parent directory containing `package.json`.

+`@dotenv-run/cli` will load all `.env.*` from the root workspace to the current working directory.

-If no `package.json` is found, it will use the current working directory.
+If no `package.json` is found, it will load environment files within the current working directory.

 **Example**

-Let's say you have the following workspace:

 ```sh
 /workspace